ft-290008buchok/Letter_classifier/README.md

 ![neural network](https://img.shields.io/badge/c++-000000?style=for-the-badge&logo=&logoColor=white)

 In this project, a classifier of handwritten letters is implemented.
-For classification, a neural network of direct propagation is used, training takes place according to the algorithm of error back propagation.
+For classification, a neural network of direct propagation is used, to learn algorithm of error back propagation is used.

 # Table of contents
 ⭘ Neural Network Characteristics